 Joanna Chiu is China and Mongolia correspondent for Agence France-Presse (AFP).
 She reports on a wide range of issues including politics, civil society, human rights, the environment, the status of women and legal affairs.
-She provides daily news coverage, exclusive scoops and feature stories for one of the world’s top three news agencies.
+She delivers daily news coverage, exclusive investigations and feature stories for one of the world’s top three news agencies.

 In Hong Kong, she worked as a staff reporter at the South China Morning Post and as a stringer for The Associated Press and The Economist (Click through for archives).
 Her reporting on refugees in Hong Kong won a 2012 Human Rights Press Award.